Paachaka Kala The Science and Art of Vegetarian Cooking for Wellness & Health

 Participants are introduced to the effective use of rice and 4 dhals in a protein packed, mixed lentil bread, steamed cooked on a skillet.

-Side dishes that help digest the high fibre content of the pulses.
+Side dishes that help digest the high fiber content of the pulses.

 Learn the art of making kootu dishes, a very traditional cooking technique, strong on taste and easy on the stomach, a dish for those who cannot digest chilli.